 All applications are due March 31, 2023.
 However, an early registration discount of $175 per team member is applied for any teams that apply by March 15, 2023.

 The Division of Community Health in the Department of Family Medicine and Community Health is excited to announce the Dr. Rebecca Rogers Memorial Scholarship.
-A reward of $2,000 will be given to an Advanced Practice Provider team lead in the Duke Advanced Practice Provider Leadership Institute (APPLI) for the 2023-24 program year.
+The scholarship will be given to an Advanced Practice Provider team in the Duke Advanced Practice Provider Leadership Institute (APPLI) for the 2023-24 program year.

 Rogers, DNP, APRN, FNP-BC, passed away unexpectedly in July 2022 from inflammatory breast cancer.
 This rare and aggressive form accounts for 1%-5% of all breast cancer diagnoses each year, according to the American Cancer Society.
 Rogers is an alumna of the inaugural cohort of the predecessor program to Duke APPLI, which launched in 2013.